-When the New Nintendo 2DS XL launches on July 28, it will be placed on store shelves next to the New Nintendo 3DS XL.
-With OG Nintendo 3DS models long phased out, and the smaller, New Nintendo 3DS ceasing production, you will be down to three options: New Nintendo 2DS XL, New Nintendo 3DS XL, and the Nintendo 2DS.
+With OG Nintendo 3DS models long phased out, and the smaller, New Nintendo 3DS ceasing production, you’re down to three options: New Nintendo 2DS XL, New Nintendo 3DS XL, and the Nintendo 2DS.
 Unless you are buying the system for a young child, we can’t recommend the Nintendo 2DS.
 Along with decreased power, its non-closing design makes it susceptible to scratches, and its small screen size can wear on your eyes.
 So, that leaves you with two, very similar-looking options.

 So the question is: Which one should you buy?
 The New Nintendo 2DS XL or the New Nintendo 3DS XL?
 Let’s break it down.

 |Dimensions||3.4 x 6.3 x .85 in (closed)||3.69 x 6.3 x .85 in (closed)|

 |Screen||4.88 in (upper) 4.18 in touchscreen (lower)||4.88 in (upper) 4.18 in touchscreen (lower)|